jgeorge97/dam-water-level-app/README.md

 # Dam Water Level App
 Web App to display the status of various dams in Kerala.
 Data sourced from [KSDMA Site](https://sdma.kerala.gov.in/dam-water-level/).
+Since the data is from a pdf uploaded in the site, some error's in the text can be seen.

 [Live Preview](https://dam-level.netlify.app)